dmah42/tcp_estats-ebpf/README.md

 could be controlled through sysctl and was completely removable, it was felt to be too much code.

-Also, TCPINFO already existed as a centralized method for tracing TCP internals which was extensible and integrated with existing tools like `ss`.
+Also, TCP_INFO already existed as a centralized method for tracing TCP internals which was extensible and integrated with existing tools like `ss`.

 Now we have [eBPF](https://ebpf.io) I thought it would be fun to try to